codurance/site/_posts/2016-01-15-GitHubAnimator.md

 ### The End Result
 The code, as it stands now, is still very crude but it's capable of retrieving all commits for a file in a given repository and generating a presentation with Reveal.js.
 The presentation has a slide for each commit that changed the specified file.
 The slides use Prism.js to highlight the code.

-There are still a few things hardcoded in F#, so it's not a "consumer" ready product, but some developers might be able to use it as is.
+There are still a few things hardcoded in the F# code, so it's not a "consumer" ready product, but some developers might be able to use it as is.
 You can find the code [here](https://github.com/pedromsantos/GitHubAnimator).